bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

-Here we add dependencies for LibGDX.
-We need the core `gdx` package, the `lwjgl` for opengl bindings and `platform` for our desired platform, desktop in our case.
-We include `ktx-app` and `ktx-graphic` for idiomatic Kotlin syntax supplied by the LibKTX library.
+So from LibGDX we need the core `gdx` package, the `lwjgl` for opengl bindings and `platform` for our desired platform, desktop (native) in our case.
+We also want to include `ktx-app` and `ktx-graphic` for idiomatic Kotlin syntax supplied by the LibKTX library.

 # Let there be darkness

 Lets make the simplest application we can make.
 A black screen!

 ```kotlin
 // file: src/main/kotlin/org/veiset/game/MyGame.kt